 An interested persons meeting for proposed Regulations 18424, 18424.1 and 18424.2 was held at the July 8, 2021, Law and Policy Committee.
 No substantive comments were made by the public, although the representative for the California Political Attorneys Association stated the organization reviewed the regulations and intended to provide comments at a later date.
 The three proposed regulations were discussed at the Commission meeting on July 15, 2021.
 Staff was provided with direction, and the Commission requested further regulatory language addressing behested payments from a donor advised fund.
 Staff presented proposed Regulation 18424.3 for discussion at the Commission's August 24, 2021, meeting.
-The four proposed regulations were also presented for further discussion at the October 12, 2021, Law and Policy Committee meeting.
-The proposed regulations are presented for consideration and adoption by the Commission with changes and noted options responsive to the discussions at these meetings and further staff review.
+The four proposed regulations are presented for the Law and Policy Committee's consideration and discussion, with changes and noted options responsive to the Commission's direction and further staff review.